 “Welcome to the new genealogy metaphor… This is the type of innovation that I came to RootsTech to find.”

 “I love your positioning — I truly believe you are hitting an important nerve that is missing for many in our field (and beyond).”

 —Yuval Ben Galim, Executive VP of R&D and Operations at MyHeritage

-I serve on the Board of Directors for the Philadelphia Jewish Archive Center, the advisory committee for the Rauh Jewish Archives, and the Board of Directors for ReclaimTheRecords.org.
-Previously I served on the Board of Directors and Board of Governors for JewishGen, the Board of Advisors for the New York Family History School, and the Board of Advisors for A.J.
+Currently I serve on the the advisory committee for the Rauh Jewish Archives and the Board of Directors for ReclaimTheRecords.org.
+My previous positions include the Board of Directors and Board of Governors for JewishGen, the Board of Advisors for the New York Family History School, the Board of Directors for the Philadelphia Jewish Archive Center, and the Board of Advisors for A.J.
 Jacobs’ Global Family Reunion.

 I speak around the country at gatherings ranging from national conferences to local society meetings on a variety of family history-related topics.
 Please click here to see my previous experience and upcoming schedule.
 If you’d like for me to come to your group or event, please reach out!

 For more on my perspective on genealogy, here are some relevant articles I’ve written.